dparrish/rockysboots/frontend/doc/event-loop.md

 All events that have been added to the event loop using `EventLoop.queue(atTick())` are called here, once only.
 Each event must return a `Promise<any>`, which will be awaited before continuing with the next state.

-### tickInside

-This is uesd internally by the event loop.
-Callbacks added using `EventLoop.inside()` are called every tick, and must return a `Promise<any>`, which will be awaited before continung with the next state.

 ### tickEnd

 This is the end of each tick.
 Every sprite's `tickEnd()` method is called in a random order.